 Our nominating and corporate governance committee will consist of three members.
-The chair of our nominating and corporate governance committee will be [], and the other members will be [] and [].
-Our board of directors will confirm that each member of the nominating and corporate governance committee is independent under the listing standards of the NYSE American.
+The chair of our nominating and corporate governance committee will be and of directors will confirm that each member of the nominating and corporate governance committee is independent under the listing standards of the NYSE American.